tamzid958/blog/README.md

 9. GALLERY AVAILABLE
 10. READY FOR GOOGLE ADSENSE OR AMAZON AFFILIATE

 USED:

 1. PHP
 2. JQUERY
 3. HTML & Material Bootstrap CSS
 4. MYSQL DATABASE

 INSTALLATION PROCESS:

 1. DOWNLOAD THE ZIP
 2. UPLOAD THE ZIP IN CPANEL

 CONTACT HOSTING COMPANY OR MY PERSONAL MAIL - admin@mrtvirushub.com FOR STEPS 3, 4, 5, 6
 IF FOUND DIFFICULTY.

-3. EXTRACT THE ZIP AND DOWNLOAD CONFIG FILE FROM [HERE](https://drive.google.com/file/d/1UlFt-y81lQPkh9JMwZ1zSrMdQctAQVom/view?usp=sharing)
+3. EXTRACT THE ZIP
+4. DOWNLOAD CONFIG FILE FROM [HERE](https://drive.google.com/file/d/1UlFt-y81lQPkh9JMwZ1zSrMdQctAQVom/view?usp=sharing)
-4. OPEN WITH ANY TEXT EDITOR
+5. OPEN WITH ANY TEXT EDITOR
-5. CHANGE VARIABLE $servername = "var1" , $db_username = "var2" , $db_password = "var3"
+6. CHANGE VARIABLE $servername = "var1" , $db_username = "var2" , $db_password = "var3"
    var1 , var2 and var3 will be according to your cpanel details.
-6. UPLOAD THE CONFIG FILE IN CONTROLLER FOLDER (/controller/) IN CPANEL
+7. UPLOAD THE CONFIG FILE IN CONTROLLER FOLDER (/controller/) IN CPANEL
-7. VISIT YOUR WEBSITE BY DOMAIN NAME
+8. VISIT YOUR WEBSITE BY DOMAIN NAME

 ONE TIME USE LOGIN DETAILS: